 In 2008, the state’s Ocean Sanctuaries Act was amended to allow for renewable energy facilities if consistent with the Massachusetts Ocean Management Plan and subject to other conditions.
 First released in 2009, and updated and revised in 2015 and 2021, the ocean plan provides a blueprint for the management and protection of critical marine habitat and water-dependent uses in state ocean waters, including the siting and management standards for offshore wind.
 The ocean plan, which is overseen by CZM on behalf of EEA, has specific provisions to advance the proactive planning and siting of transmission corridors to bring electricity from offshore wind projects located in federal waters across state waters to access the mainland grid.

 Offshore Wind Energy on the Outer Continental Shelf

-In 2013 and 2015, BOEM competitive auctions resulted in the execution of four commercial leases for offshore wind development.
 For more information on the federal offshore wind process in Massachusetts, see BOEM’s Massachusetts Renewable Energy Activities web page.